 What Our Schools are Doing About COVID-19

 The safety of students and staff remain our top priority as the school district continues to offer in-person instruction as an option for local families.
-Our leadership developed comprehensive safety response plans that guide our daily operations and we how we respond to any potential or positive COVID-19 cases in our schools.
-We are fortunate to have two incredible school nurses – Wendy Perrin and Megan McPhetridge – who monitor and respond to all health concerns in the schools.
+Our leadership developed comprehensive safety response plans that guide our daily operations and how we respond to any potential or positive COVID-19 cases in our schools.
+We are fortunate to have two full-time nurses who monitor and respond to all health concerns in the schools.
 All decisions about staying open and responding to the virus are made in coordination with the Crook County Health Department and their team of public health experts.
-As a reminder the school district falls under “Safe Harbor” as defined by the Oregon Department of Education through January 4th.
-During the Safe Harbor timeline, all decisions about quarantines or closures will be made based on advice from the health department.

 - Families who are concerned about the virus can easily switch to one of our online programs: